-The business environment is evolving, and risk management needs to evolve along with it.
-In addition to infusing strategy and risk management, Deloitte has identified three other levers that can be used to modernize risk management for changes in the business:
+The business environment is rapidly evolving through new strategies and opportunities, and risk management needs to evolve along with it.
+In order to align strategy and risk management, three levers have been identified to more effectively address strategic risk management.

 Three lines of defense.

-Under the three lines of defense model employed by most financial institutions, business units own and manage their risks; the risk management function provides independent oversight and challenge; and internal audit reviews the effectiveness of the risk and control framework.
-Even if the three lines of defense model is conceptually sound, many institutions have faced practical challenges in implementation resulting in the risk management function effectively playing both first and second lines of defense roles.
-Embracing a strategic risk approach, including embedding risk into the strategic planning process and utilizing strategic risk tools, allows the risk management function to play a true second line of defense role — providing effective challenge to critical business decisions in order to enhance decision-making and to enable growth.
+Under the three lines of defense risk governance model employed by most financial institutions, business units own and manage their risks; the risk management function provides independent oversight and challenge; and internal audit reviews the effectiveness of the risk and control framework.
+While the three lines of defense risk governance model is conceptually sound, many institutions have faced practical challenges in implementation (especially in the first line) resulting in the risk management function effectively playing both first and second lines of defense risk roles.
+This is due to the challenge of sufficient attention and investment by the first line in risk management responsibilities and resources.
+Embracing a strategic risk approach, including embedding risk throughout the business including into the strategic planning process and utilizing strategic risk tools, allows the risk management function to play a true second line of defense role — providing effective challenge to critical business decisions in order to enhance decision-making and to enable growth.

 The latest technologies — such as cognitive analytics, machine learning, natural language processing, and big data — have the potential to fundamentally transform risk management.
 From a strategic risk management perspective, organizations can use these technologies to continuously monitor changes in the environment to determine which could be truly disruptive; and embed these technologies into enhanced tools such as horizon scanning and scenario planning and analysis to drive higher levels of sophistication in managing risk.